Compare quotes from 38 leading pet insurance brands1

 Time limited

 A time-limited pet insurance policy covers your cat for a specific time, usually 12 months.
-Ideal if you want to cover a condition for a year, and pay the rest yourself.
+Ideal if you want to cover a condition short term for a year, and then pay the rest yourself.

 Accident only

-Accident only vet bills (for things like MRI scans and operations.)
+Accident only vet bills (for things like MRI scans and operations for injuries.)
 This won’t cover your pet for veterinary treatment due to illness or disease

 Per condition